just-hms/jim/README.md

 jim --show <filter>
 ```

-This command will list all of the commands' sessions.
+Will list all of the commands' sessions.
 Filtering them with the provided filter.

 A session is created when a command is launched with `--watch`.